jaisawhney/react-express/README.md

 # Express w/ React example

-Run `npm run start` to start both the client and the server
+Run `npx lerna bootstrap` and `npm run start` to start both the client and the server